bianco-e/combine-and-survive/readme.md

 ### How to play:
 The goal is to reach the greatest number of discoveries by dragging and dropping cards
 - Only 2 cards can be combined at a time in this edition
-- Some cards can be combined themselves
+- Some cards can be combined with themselves

 ENJOY!